[HISTORY: Adopted by the Common Council of the City of Waterloo 7-2-2009 by Ord. No. 2009-12. Amendments noted where applicable.]

 No yard wastes shall be disposed of through regular City refuse collection.

-It shall be the responsibility of every City resident and property owner to take steps to dispose of their accumulated yard wastes through on-site use, recycling or through other lawful means.
-The City shall provide a yard waste drop-off location designated by the Public Works Director for the purposes of recycling.
-Clean brush and woody vegetation may not be taken to the drop-off site.
+It shall be the responsibility of every City resident and property owner to take steps to dispose of their accumulated yard wastes through on-site use, composting or through other lawful means.
+The City shall provide a yard waste drop-off location designated by the Public Works Director for the purposes of recycling and composting.
+Grass clippings, leaves, and leafy materials may be transported to the yard waste disposal site by City residents and deposited in the designated areas.
+Broken concrete materials, rocks, and blacktop materials, not to exceed one cubic yard in aggregate, may be transported by City residents and deposited in the designated area.
 The drop-off location shall be open to use by the public during hours established by the Public Works Director.

 The Director of Public Works is authorized to conduct special curbside collections of yard wastes at such times of the year as determined by the Director of Public Works.